deckhouse/deckhouse/ee/modules/500-operator-trivy/images/operator/patches/README.md

 ### 009-fix-policies-cache.patch

-The operator of v0.22.0 cannot redownload policies if the image of the policies has been changed, it tries to download the old one.
+The operator of v0.22.0 cannot re-download policies if the image of the policies has been changed, it tries to download the old one.